You have questions, we have answers.

 Answers from a Long Island Personal Injury Attorney

 If you have questions about your personal injury case, you have come to the right place.
-The Long Island personal injury lawyers at The Odierno Law Firm, P.C. would like to make sure that you know what to expect when pursuing your injury claim, so we have decided to answer some of our past clients’ most frequently asked questions.
+The personal injury attorneys at The Odierno Law Firm, P.C. would like to make sure that you know what to expect when pursuing your injury claim, so we have decided to answer some of our past clients’ most frequently asked questions.
 If you do not find the information that you are looking for below, you can always discuss the specific nature of your case with our firm through a free initial consultation.

 All you will need to do is give us a call to get started.